NudarMediaWorld/Web3Bridge-Assignment-3---Business-Card/README.md

 #  - This project is just a class assignment.

-Thanks for checking out this front-end basic coding challenge - "Digital Business Card" by Frontend Mentor.
+Thanks for checking out this front-end basic coding challenge - "Digital Business Card" by Scrimba.